-- Information is held by the municipality to the necessary extent - Information is held by a private company - Information is mediated by a private company by collecting information from the utility route owners in accordance with the relevant contracts in order to respond to a request for information
+- Information is held by the municipality to the necessary extent

+- Information is held by a private company

+- information

 The main problem is that utility network owners are not interested in trusting their information to foreign hands, thus allowing for the leak of business secrets.
 In Estonia, property data is collected and managed by utility owners in the volume and manner necessary for them to perform their tasks and which requires minimal cost.
 The issue of data depends on the rules established by the different utility owners.
 A system of coordination is in place for the resolution of tasks that require the data and locations of different networks to be taken into account.